vsivsi/meteor-file-collection/README.md

 );
 ```

 **Deprecation notice:** Through version 0.1.14, the global `FileCollection` object was called `fileCollection` (with lowercase "f").
-This will still work through version v0.2.0, after which it will be removed.
+This will still work until version v0.3.0, after which it will be removed.

 **Note:** The same `FileCollection` call should be made on both the client and server.